-2015 (Columbus): Has made six appearances (six starts) at centerback in his second season as the club’s Captain ... started the season opener against Houston (March 7) ... helped the club keep a clean sheet in the home opener versus Toronto FC (March 14) ... was part of two additional shutouts with his fifth and sixth consecutive starts at New England (April 11) and vs. Orlando (April 18).
+2015 (Columbus): Parkhurst made 33 appearances (33 starts) at centerback in his second season as the club’s Captain, recording one assist.
+He started the season opener against Houston (March 7).
+He helped the club keep a clean sheet in the home opener versus Toronto FC (March 14) and was part of two additional shutouts at New England (April 11) and vs. Orlando (April 18).
+Parkhurst made his 50th career start for the club at Montreal (July 11).
+He reached 15,000 MLS minutes played at Orlando (August 1).
+The defender registered his first-ever assist in Black & Gold as part of a 5-0 win over D.C.
+(October 25), the club’s second consecutive shutout.
+In the Audi 2015 MLS Cup Playoffs, Parkhurst started all five matches for Crew SC.
+He did not make an appearance in the 2015 Lamar Hunt U.S. Open Cup.

 2014 (Columbus): In his first season with Columbus, Parkhurst made 33 appearances -- including 32 starts -- on the backline.
 He made 30 starts at centerback and two at rightback.
 He was also awarded the Xbox Individual Fair Play award following the season, becoming the second player to capture the honor three times.
 He was named captain for the Season Opener against D.C.
 United (March 8) -- he recorded a full 90 minutes in his Columbus debut.
 Parkhurst was called-in for U.S. international duty and departed following the club’s match at Seattle (March 29), recording 90 minutes of action for his country in a 2-2 draw in the international friendly against Mexico.
 He was named to the U.S. Men’s National Team’s 30-man preliminary roster ahead of the 2014 FIFA World Cup and missed the match at Portland (May 17) while on international duty.
 Following the United States’ final 23-man roster decision, he returned to the club for the match against Chicago (May 24) and made a substitute appearance in the 87th minute.
 He returned to the starting lineup in the match at Toronto FC (May 31).
 Parkhurst made his first start of the season at rightback in the 0-0 shutout at D.C.
 (June 7).
 He was named to and represented the Black & Gold with a start at the 2014 AT&T MLS All-Star Game in Portland, the club’s first All-Star since 2010.
 He made his Crew postseason debut -- and his 15th all-time MLS Cup Playoffs appearance -- in the Black & Gold’s loss to New England (November 1).
 He started and played all 90 minutes in the second leg at New England (November 9).
 Parkhurst made two Lamar Hunt U.S. Open Cup appearances, including one start.
 Started at centerback in the 2-1 victory over Indy Eleven (June 17) before entering as a substitute and picking- up a red card for a foul in the Fifth Round loss against Chicago (June 25).